- Search The Registry

 From Rome, Georgia, he was also called De Gata Ga (Cherokee: “Stand Firm”).
-At the age of 12, he was sent to a mission school where he learned to speak English.
+At 12, he was sent to a mission school where he learned to speak English.
 He later helped an older brother publish the Cherokee Phoenix, a tribal newspaper.
 In 1835 Watie joined three other Cherokee leaders in signing the treaty of New Echota, surrendering Cherokee lands in Georgia.
-This led to forcing the tribe to move westward into Indian Territory (now Oklahoma).
-On the same day in 1839, all three other signers were murdered, but Watie escaped death and remained leader of the minority favoring the treaty.
+This forced the tribe to move westward into Indian Territory (now Oklahoma).
+On the same day in 1839, all three other signers were murdered, but Watie escaped death and remained the leader of the minority, favoring the treaty.

-Once in Indian territory, Watie and other native slave-owners resumed their practice.
+Once in Indian Territory, Watie and other native slave-owners resumed their practice.
 Watie, a staunch Confederate whose loyalty and battlefield exploits had earned him the rank of brigadier general, was among the last of all Confederate officers to surrender, not doing so until June 23, 1865.
 After the Civil War, Watie went to Washington, D.C., as a representative of the southern Cherokee.
-He spent his final years as a planter and businessman and assisted in the collection of Cherokee tales and legends.
-His life is an example of the intersectionality of capitalism, race and humanity practiced by some Native Americans.
+He spent his final years as a planter and businessman and assisted in collecting Cherokee tales and legends.
+His life exemplifies the intersectionality of capitalism, race, and humanity practiced by some Native Americans.

 Stand Watie died September 9, 1871, in Honey Creek, Indian Territory; now Oklahoma.